qymeng94/SLTT/README.md

 ## Credits

 The code for data preprocessing and neuron models is based on the [spikingjelly](https://github.com/fangwei123456/spikingjelly) repo.
 The code for some utils is from the [pytorch-classification](https://github.com/bearpaw/pytorch-classification) repo.
-The code for data augmentation of DVS-CIFAR10 is from the  [ temporal_efficient_training](https://github.com/brain-intelligence-lab/temporal_efficient_training) repo.